404answernotfound/flig/README.md

 flig backward [number] # goes to previous commit in the tree/branch, if exists.
-By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig show config # full local config flig show logs # full logs --oneline (should also show which branches are @ pinpoint) flig learn [-l, --lesson] # interactive game for learning git while using it, --lesson goes directly to a specific chapter
+By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig show config # full local config flig show pinpoints # full logs --oneline (should also show which branches are @ pinpoint) flig show branches # git branch -a flig learn [-l, --lesson] # interactive game for learning git while using it, --lesson goes directly to a specific chapter
 ```